-In addition to a degree, students at the University of Tampa can earn a certification endorsement in teaching English to speakers of other languages.
-Earning this endorsement requires completion of 15 credit hours of study.
+In addition to a degree, students at The University of Tampa can earn a certification endorsement in teaching English to speakers of other languages.

 Florida College's elementary education bachelor's degree program incorporates biblical and Christian studies into its teacher training curriculum.

-The curriculum of this 128-credit program includes coursework to earn an English as a second language endorsement and a degree in elementary education.
-Classes in the program cover topics like methods of teaching art and music, literacy assessment and children's literature.
+The curriculum of this 129-credit program covers topics like methods of teaching art and music, literacy assessment and children's literature.
 Students also complete a field experience and internship.
 Students in the program must pass three certification exams to graduate.

 University of South Florida